Global convergence of a BFGS-type algorithm for nonconvex multiobjective optimization problems: Numerical experiments

 \item Cautious BFGS-Armijo \cite{QU2011397}: a BFGS algorithm in which the Hessian approximations are updated, for each $j=1,\ldots,m$, by

-where $\varepsilon>0$ is an algorithmic parameter and the step sizes are calculated satisfying the Armijo-type condition (the first condition in \eqref{wolfe}).
+where $\varepsilon>0$ is an algorithmic parameter and the step sizes are calculated satisfying the Armijo-type condition given in \eqref{wolfe1}.
 In our experiments, we set $\varepsilon=10^{-6}$.
 This combination also leads to a globally convergent scheme, see \cite{QU2011397}. \end{itemize}

 We implemented the algorithms using Fortran~90.
 The search directions $d(x^k)$ (see \eqref {direction}) and optimal values $\theta(x^k)$ (see \eqref{theta}) were obtained by solving subproblem \eqref{newtonproblem} using the software Algencan \cite{algencan}.
-To compute step sizes satisfying the Wolfe conditions \eqref{wolfe}, we employed the algorithm proposed in \cite{PerezPrudente2019}.
+To compute step sizes satisfying the Wolfe conditions \eqref{wolfe1}--\eqref{wolfe2}, we employed the algorithm proposed in \cite{PerezPrudente2019}.
 This algorithm utilizes quadratic/cubic polynomial interpolations of the objective functions, combining backtracking and extrapolation strategies, and is capable of finding step sizes in a finite number of iterations.
 Interpolation techniques were also used to calculate step sizes satisfying only the Armijo-type condition.
 We set $\rho=10^{-4}$, $\sigma=0.1$, and initialized $B_j^0$ as the identity matrix for all $j=1,\ldots,m$.
 Convergence was reported when $|\theta(x^k)| \leq 5 \times \texttt{eps}^{1/2}$, where $\texttt{eps}=2^{-52}\approx 2.22 \times 10^{-16}$ represents the machine precision.
+When this criterion is met, we consider the problem successfully solved.
 The maximum number of allowed iterations was set to 2000.
+If this limit is reached, it means an unsuccessful termination.
 Our codes are freely available at \url{https://github.com/lfprudente/GlobalBFGS}.